AppImage/docs.appimage.org/source/user-guide/run-appimages.rst

 Extract the contents of an AppImage
 ***********************************

 An alternative to mounting the AppImages is to extract their contents.
 This allows for modifying the contents.
-The resulting directory is a valid :ref:`AppDir`, and users can create AppImages from them again using :ref:`ref-appimagetool`.
+The resulting directory is a valid :ref:`AppDir <ref-appdir>`, and users can create AppImages from them again using :ref:`ref-appimagetool`.

 Analog to mounting AppImages, there is a simple commandline switch to extract the contents of type 2 AppImages without external tools.
 Just call the AppImage with the parameter :code:`--appimage-extract`.
-This will cause the :ref:`ref-runtime` to create a new directory called :code:`squashfs-root`, containing the contents of the AppImage's :ref:`ref-appdir`.
+This will cause the :ref:`ref-runtime` to create a new directory called :code:`squashfs-root`, containing the contents of the AppImage's :ref:`AppDir <ref-appdir>`.

 Type 1 AppImages require the deprecated tool AppImageExtract_ to extract the contents of an AppImage.
 It's very limited functionality wise, and requires a GUI to run.
 It creates a new directory in the user's desktop directory.